bmr209/PollutionSight/README.md

 * Person 4 - Data Cleaning - SQL - Population and Geography (City)
     * The fourth individual worked on data cleaning and prepping before it was moved to our database, combined and filtered data in SQL, and created city level pollution visuals.

-### Communication Protocol
-When it comes to communication we meet 3-4 times a week.
-During Tuesday, Thursday, Saturday, and Sunday.
-Between those time frames we primarily communicate via slack.

 ## Tools Used

 ### Communication